data-skeptic/blog/episodes/2017/pix2code.md

 Using a deep learning algorithm, Recurrent Neural Network - Long Short-Term Memory (RNN-LSTM), Tony trained an artificial neural network to recognize when specific buttons on a keypad were being pressed, based on a smartwatch's motion sensor.
 Even without the training, the Deep-Spying model could infer keystrokes with reasonable accuracy.
 The source code is available at [GitHub](https://github.com/tonybeltramelli/Deep-Spying).

-Here is a video demonstrating how Deep-Spying operates, by taking gyroscope and accelerometer data from a Sony SmartWatch 3: https://www.youtube.com/watch?v=ZBwSfvnoq5U
+Here is a video demonstrating how Deep-Spying operates, by taking gyroscope and accelerometer data from a Sony SmartWatch 3: [https://www.youtube.com/watch?v=ZBwSfvnoq5U](https://www.youtube.com/watch?v=ZBwSfvnoq5U)

+[Farcon](http://minneanalytics.org/farcon-2017/) will take place in Minneapolis, MN on August 22-23, 2017.

+The [Data Science Conference](https://www.ideassn.org/socal-2017/) will take place in Pasadena on October 21-22, 2017.

 <div class="row">